jphaugla/KafkaSparkDSEDemo/README.md

 for convenience, created a soft link to /opt/Kafka/kafka cd /opt/Kafka ln -s kafka_2.11-0.10.1.1 kafka
+# must install for kafka python on ubuntu if doing any of the python code
+sudo apt-get install pip
+pip install kafka-python
+(need to open a new session after doing kafka-python install)
 ###3.
 Start ZooKeeper and Kafka
 Start local copy of zookeeper